Small!

 • Reducing cognitive load required to reason about components independently

-However clean code advocates for splitting in order to just keep functions short.
+However clean code advocates for splitting the code in order to just keep functions short.
 By itself this is a useless metric.

 • Less reusable: Tight coupling makes it harder to use pieces of the system in different contexts.